ratanahaerlavynah/dreamy/_poems/38-dreams-secrets-where-only-she-could-hear.md

 ---
 layout: poem
-title: "Dream’s Secrets : Where Only She Could Hear"
+title: 'Dream’s Secrets : Where Only She Could Hear'
 order: 38
+description: >-
+  <pre> They never saw where she went.
+Not when her eyes closed.
+Not when her
+  voice quieted.
+They thought she was resting.
+But she was entering the Vault.
+  The place behind her pupils, behind even memory…
+tags: []
+image: /assets/img/38-dreams-secrets-where-only-she-could-hear.png
+permalink: /poems/38-dreams-secrets-where-only-she-could-hear/
 ---

 <pre>